Ryo-N7/Ryo-N7.github.io/_posts/2021-09-23-CanPL-GoogleDrive-GithubActions-Tutorial.md

 Google Drive
 ------------

-1. Make sure you’re already signed into your google account and go to [“Google Cloud Platform/Console”](https://console.cloud.google.com/).
+1. Make sure you’re already signed into your Google account and go to [“Google Cloud Platform/Console”](https://console.cloud.google.com/).
 On the left-side menu bar go to the “IAM & Admin” section.